 An insurance policy that, in return for the payment of regular premiums, pays a lump sum on the death of the insured.

 The maximum level of pension benefit that can be accumulated (without suitable protection) without a tax charge being applied to your pension benefits above this limit.
 The lifetime allowance for the 2022/2023 tax year is £1,073,100.

 The Lifetime ISA is a longer-term, tax-free savings account that gives a government bonus of 25% of the money you pay in, up to a maximum of £1,000 per year.
 To open a LISA, you must be aged over 18 and under 40.
 You can save up to £4,000 a year and you can continue to pay into it until your age of 50.
 The £4,000 LISA limit forms part of your overall annual ISA limit.
 If you withdraw funds held in a LISA before your age of 60, unless you are using it towards the purchase of your first home, a penalty charge of 25% of the amount withdrawn is likely to apply.

 The minimum amount that someone must earn in a tax year in order to build up entitlement to State benefits, including Incapacity Benefit, Jobseeker's Allowance and the basic State Pension.

 A person who has joined a pension scheme and is entitled to benefit under the scheme.

-The Money Advice Service helps people manage their money.
+The Money Helper service helps people manage their money.
 The organisation achieves this directly through its own free and impartial advice service.
 It also works in partnership with other organisations to help people make the most of their money.
-The Money Advice Service is an independent service set up by government.
+The Money Helper service is an independent service set up by government.